 However, in my opinion, the retirement publications tend to rank Medellín and Colombia lower in their top foreign retirement location rankings than they should.
 This is likely due to some bias and also questionable methodologies used to select the top foreign retirement locations.

-Live and Invest Overseas – Top 10 Places to Retire in the World for 2019
+Live and Invest Overseas – Top 10 Places to Retire in the World for 2019 and 2020

 Live and Invest Overseas ranks cities and regions in its list of the best places to retire in the world.
 Here is their list of the top 10 places to retire in the world for 2019: